Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 It’s likely that employment will change when a move occurs, especially for military spouses.
 The information below will provide you with employment assistance information and resources available such as SECO, MyCAA and MSEP Portals.

-Please call the Airman & Family Readiness Center with questions pertaining to TAP: DSN: 452-6422 or COMM: 06565-61-6422.
+For any questions pertaining to TAP, call the Miltary & Family Readiness Center at DSN: 452-6422 or COMM: 06565-61-6422.

 The Education Center enhances mission accomplishment by offering advisement and counseling on CCAF, voluntary education programs and military tuition assistance.
 Additionally, the Education Center offers testing services for PME, CDC, DLPT and other educational testing.